Transmission and Distribution

-Over 150,000 kilometres of high voltage transmission and low voltage distribution lines deliver electricity from Ontario’s generating stations to our homes and businesses.
+Over 200,000 kilometres of high voltage transmission and low voltage distribution lines deliver electricity from Ontario’s generating stations to our homes and businesses.

-Meanwhile the financial viability of the province’s transmission company, Hydro One, is being undermined by government policy.
-Big multi-national companies that have already received ratepayer-supported incentives for wind and solar farms are being granted transmission licenses.
-This “balkanization” of Ontario’s grid system, reduces Hydro One’s potential earnings, which means reduced benefits for all Ontario ratepayers.
+- The financial viability of Hydro One, of which 47.4% is owned by the province is being undermined by government policy.
+Big multinational companies that have already received ratepayer-supported incentives for wind and solar farms are being granted transmission licenses.
+The government is also moving towards a competitive process for building new transmission lines that will further challenge Hydro One’s financial viability and send revenues out of Ontario.

 - Fragmentation of Ontario’s grid system, reduces Hydro One’s potential earnings, thereby reducing benefits for all Ontario ratepayers.

 - The province’s local distribution companies, most of which are publically-owned, are juggling major fiscal challenges including the delivery of conservation programs, the integration of intermittent renewable generation, and the training of skilled workers to replace a wave of retirements.